-Where possible choose a noise cancelling or ultra (active) noise cancelling mic, your customers & colleagues will thank you as they will be able to hear your clearly.
+Where possible choose a noise cancelling or ultra noise cancelling mic, your customers and colleagues will thank you as they will be able to hear your clearly.

-The most simple of microphones there is.
+This is the most basic style of microphone.
 A tube mic is a microphone on the end of a stick - it is not set up to cancel any background noise, however it gives a stable, amplified sound.
 There are still quite a few headsets on the market that use this type of microphone.
 But most of the headsets we sell at Simply Headsets have noise cancelling microphones and not tube microphones.

-Noise cancelling microphones are designed to cancel background noise in a passive way.
+Noise cancelling microphones are designed to passively cancel background noise.
 The noise cancellation is not done through electronics, but rather in the way the microphone hardware is designed.

-These mics are fine for the average office environment where the background noise is at 1.5-2meteres between desks.
-The mic can block out a low consistent sound, and there are multiple sound pick up points within the mic so you do not need to worry too much about where your mic is positioned.
+These mics are fine for the average office environment where the background noise is between 1.5-2 metres between desks.
+The mic can block out low and consistent sound and there are multiple sound pick up points within the mic so you do not need to worry too much about where your mic is positioned.

-If you’re trying to decide between passive and active noise cancelling, consider your work environment and how you are going to be using the headset.
-If you spend the majority of your day speaking, then an Active Noise Cancelling (ANC) headset probably is not the right headset for you.
-However, if you spend the majority of your day listening, then you want active noise cancelling so that you can fully focus on the audio.
+If you’re trying to decide between Passive and Active Noise Cancelling Headsets, consider your work environment and how you are going to be using the headset.
+If you spend the majority of your day speaking, then an Active Noise Cancelling (ANC) headset is likely not the right headset for you.
+But, if you spend the majority of your day listening, then you want active noise cancelling so that you can fully focus on the audio.
 ANC headsets are also great crossover headsets for when you want to use them for other purposes such as the commute home to listen to podcasts or audiobooks and want to cut out any background noise.
 They’re also great for flying!

 Passive Noise Cancelling

-Similar to the passive noise cancelling microphone, this type of headphone uses the physical structure and build to cancel out noise.
+Similar to the passive noise cancelling microphone, this type of headset uses the physical structure and build to cancel out noise.
 Passive noise cancelling relies on the nature of the hardware earcup, and uses the physical foam connection between the earcup and outside of the ear to create a barrier preventing outside noises entering your ear.
 A headset needs to be stereo (two earcups) for it to have a passive noise cancelling effect.

 Active Noise Cancelling (ANC)

 As the name suggests, active noise cancelling actively works to cancel out any unwanted noise.
 These headsets have microphones positioned on the outside of the earcup (and possibly on the inside too) to listen for background noise.
 When background noise is detected, an equal and opposite soundwave is played through the speaker to create silence, leaving only the intended audio.
-Smart stuff!
+Pretty nifty!

-This feature is designed to solve the problem of too much background noise impeding on what is coming through on the speakers.
-While the technology is great for situations with intrusive loud audio (such as home offices where the noise of neighbours or traffic cannot be controlled), there are some drawbacks within corporate office environments.
+This feature is designed to solve the problem of too much background noise impeding on what is coming through the speakers.
+While the technology is great for situations with intrusively loud audio (such as home offices where the noise of neighbours or traffic cannot be controlled), there are some drawbacks within corporate office environments.
 Perhaps the biggest issue for office environments is that these active noise cancelling headsets are large, over the ear sets, and so if you are speaking and have the ANC feature on it will prevent you from hearing yourself clearly.
-When you are talking, you want to be able to hear the level of your own voice, and so with duo passive-noise cancelling headsets there may be a ‘hear through’ function.
-However, if you have this function on your ANC headset, this cannot be used at the same time as the ANC function - you cannot amplify the sound of your own voice coming in whilst also minimising outside noise.
+When you are talking, you want to be able to hear the level of your own voice.
+Some Active Noise Cancelling headsets allow you to set the level of noise cancelling, even to a setting that turns noise cancelling off for situation where you need to hear yourself clearly.

 Security & Encryption